jyotishp/jyotishp.github.io/_posts/2017-12-09-setting-up-balancer-for-content-delivery-using-nginx-haproxy.md

 Use this template for rest of the domains you want to set.

 ## Setting up CDN server (Using Nginx)
+This will have the public IP that has higher bandwidth, `123.123.2.20`.
 You can use HAproxy even for this part.
 But I'll be sticking to Nginx for the following reasons
 - At the time I'm writing this, the latest Centos release supports HAproxy 1.5 which doesn't give much freedom with regular expressions and variables (Though HAproxy 1.6+ supports what I exactly want, I want to avoid it untill it is updated through official repositories).
 - HAproxy configuration is a pain to manage for large number of websites.